Amazon DSP for Authors: A Complete Walkthrough

 - Managed service: Amazon’s team runs campaigns for you.
 Typically requires a minimum spend of $50,000+.

-Most brands work with an agency partner for DSP because the platform has a steep learning curve and the minimum spend requirements mean mistakes are expensive.
+Most authors with serious book marketing budgets work with an agency partner for DSP because the platform has a steep learning curve and the minimum spend requirements mean mistakes are expensive.

-If DSP sounds like the right next step for your brand but the complexity feels daunting, that is a completely rational reaction.
+If DSP sounds like the right next step for your author brand but the complexity feels daunting, that is a completely rational reaction.
 It is a sophisticated platform that rewards expertise.
-AZvertising manages DSP campaigns for brands across dozens of categories, and we are happy to walk you through whether DSP makes sense for your specific situation and budget.
+AZvertising manages DSP campaigns for authors across dozens of genres — from thriller novelists to cookbook creators — and we are happy to walk you through whether DSP makes sense for your specific backlist, audience, and budget.
 No pressure, just an honest assessment.